romerocs/website/_template/posts/intro-to-css-variables.md

 }
 ```

-In the future we may be able to create custom media queries.
-There is currently a [spec](https://www.w3.org/TR/mediaqueries-5/#custom-mq) for using environment variables for media queries (think iphone notch env var).
-There is also a custom media PostCSS plugin.
+In the future we may be able to create custom media queries using [environmental variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env()).
+There is currently a [spec](https://www.w3.org/TR/mediaqueries-5/#custom-mq) for using environment variables for media queries.

 ```css
 @custom-media --narrow-window (max-width: 30em);